armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

        10                     1 file
 ```

-`unzip` correctly processes this file but issues a warning:
+`unzip` processes this file but issues a warning:

 ```
 $ unzip /tmp/bla.zip